hyosung11/Launch-School/Courses/journal.md

 12:26 Finished Practice Problem 8, but it took me 25 minutes to do after seeing the solution.
 I could reproduce it perfectly the next time which means my brain is working better at remembering code.
 Yes!

+13:01 Taking me about 25 minutes to solve these simple problems.
+I'm okay.
+Got it.